RinardNick/client_mcp/user_stories.md

 _Note: This epic is only tackled once the basic LLM chat interaction is proven stable._

-### User Story 2.1: Extend Configuration File to Include Server Details
+### ✓ ~~User Story 2.1: Extend Configuration File to Include Server Details~~

 **Description**:
-As an engineer, I want to update the configuration file to include server information so that the client can later launch MCP servers for tool invocation.
+~~As an engineer, I want to update the configuration file to include server information so that the client can later launch MCP servers for tool invocation.~~

 **Acceptance Criteria**:

-- The configuration file is extended with a `servers` section.
-For example:
+- ~~The configuration file is extended with a `servers` section.
+For example:~~
   ```json
   {
     "llm": { ... },